yquake2/yquake2/doc/040_cvarlist.md

   * `2` - try to load the pack or scale up all 8bit textures if pack is not installed.

+* **vk_nolerp_list**: list separate by spaces of textures omitted from bilinear filtering.
+Used by default to exclude the console and HUD fonts.
+Make sure to include the default values when extending the list.

 * **vk_strings**: Print some basic Vulkan/GPU information.

 * **vk_mem**: Print dynamic vertex/index/uniform/triangle fan buffer